auriocus/VecTcl/15-vectclab.md

 {% endraw %}
 {% endhighlight %}

-Commands entered are first evaluated as a VecTcl expressino, and on failure reevaluated as a Tcl command.
+Commands entered are first evaluated as a VecTcl expression, and on failure reevaluated as a Tcl command.
 This allows us to mix Tcl with math in VecTcl.

 For instance, we construct a x-y dataseries for plotting